By: Author John Cunningham. Published: 2019/01/15 at 10:41 pm

-Consider buying a new grass bag if damaged.
-They are available to purchase usually with or without the frame.
+Consider buying a new grass bag if it is damaged.
+They are available to purchase, usually with or without the frame.
 Check if the bag/box sits correctly against the mower body.
 If it’s loose, the air and grass flow to the bag will leak.

 Check For Blade Damage

 Two types of blades are common: the lift blade and the mulching blade.
 They are fitted to tractors, ride-on, and walk-behind mowers.
 A defective blade can cause vibration, uneven cutting, and poor grass collection.

 There is no need to tell you a bent blade is dangerous and should never be repaired.
 A new blade, bolt, and washer is the way to go.